PiotrPieciak/LEARN_01_KAGGLE_Titanic/README.md

 # Titanic Survival Prediction
 ## Description of project
-This project, conducted during the Codilla bootcamp, focuses on predicting passenger survival from the Titanic dataset.
+This project, conducted during the Kodilla course, focuses on predicting passenger survival from the Titanic dataset.
 Guided by course materials and my mentor, I improve the analysis with my own ideas and insights.

 The project include multiple stages of data processing, beginning with thorough exploratory data analysis (EDA) to understand the dataset's structure and identify significant patterns.
 I then performed feature engineering to create meaningful variables that could improve model performance.

-Three classification models were developed and compared:
+Three classification models were compared:

 1. Logistic Regression
 2. Random Forest Classifier
 3. Deep Learning Model

-First two models are using gridsearch for hyperparameter tuning based on data processes in pipeline.
-Deep Learning required bit different approach however data are also processes in pipeline.
+First two models are using gridsearch for hyperparameter tuning based on data processeed in pipeline.
+Deep Learning required bit different approach however data are also processeed in pipeline.

 The primary evaluation metric was the F1 score, particularly for the class representing survivors.
 This focus ensured a robust understanding of model performance in identifying those who survived the disaster.